mre/endler.dev/content/2022/alloc/index.md

 - [Overview of Malloc](https://sourceware.org/glibc/wiki/MallocInternals) about GNU C library's (glibc's) malloc implementation.
 - [A look at how malloc works on the Mac](https://www.cocoawithlove.com/2010/05/look-at-how-malloc-works-on-mac.html).

-## Memory Management Rust

-The following video goes into more detail about how the Rust runtime manages memory:

-{{ video(url="https://www.youtube.com/embed/rDoqT-a6UFg", preview="yt_visualizing_memory.jpg") }}

-## Memory Management and Ownership in Rust
+## Memory Management in Rust

 Okay so programs need memory to store data and _someone_ has to manage it, right?
 Either it's you or the language.
 In Python, PHP, Go, and Java it's the [garbage collector](<https://en.wikipedia.org/wiki/Garbage_collection_(computer_science)>)'s
+job: it's the counterpart to the allocator and it's like the janitor of your program.

-job: It usually allocates memory on the heap and iterates over the entire memory in regular intervals to clean up whatever isn't needed anymore.
-That's pretty handy for the most part.
+It iterates over all the process memory on the heap and cleans up whatever isn't needed anymore.
+That's pretty handy for the most part, because you don't have to worry about memory management at all.

-It's fine unless the garbage collector blocks the main thread.
-That's why most modern GCs are a piece of art.
+It's fine unless the garbage collector blocks the main thread and prevents your program from doing anything else.
+To avoid that, most modern GCs are a piece of art and highly optimized.
 For example, did you know that the Golang garbage collector [only blocks for a few hundred **micro**seconds on average](https://go.dev/blog/ismmkeynote)?
 In 99% of all cases, that's more than good enough.

 ...but what about the _remaining_ 1%? 😉